Art, Wellbeing and Health

 Art activities naturally build physical coordination.

-• Painting, cutting, beading, and sculpting improve fine motor skills and hand strength
+• Painting, cutting, beading, and sculpting improve fine motor skills and hand strength.

-• Larger activities (e.g., mural painting) support gross motor movement and coordination
+• Larger activities (e.g., mural painting) support gross motor movement and coordination.

 • Helps with functional tasks like writing, dressing, and daily living skills.